phoenixlai833/Joey-Phoenix/docs/configuration.md

 ## Step 1: Open the Visual Studio Code software

-## Step 2: Create a designated folder for your project
+## Step 2: Create a designated folder to store your project files

 ## Step 3 (macOS): Drag your folder into the Workspace column on the left of the VS Code interface
 You will be greeted with a pop up.
 Select Yes, I trust the authors.